Netherlands

 Reduced energy tax rate for charging stations up to and including 2024

 The owner of a charging station with a connection to the power grid (almost without exception, charging stations in public) pays a lower energy tax rate on the electricity supplied.
-This reduction is primarily intended to make the installation of charging stations financially more attractive, but will also indirectly contribute to more supply and lower rates.
+This reduction is primarily intended to make the installation of charging stations financially more attractive but will also indirectly contribute to more supply and lower rates.

 CO2 levy for industry

-A Dutch national CO₂ levy is in place per 1 January 2021 for certain industrial production and waste incineration.
+A Dutch national CO₂ levy is in place as of 1 January 2021 for certain industrial production and waste incineration.
 This levy is introduced alongside the existing system for the pricing of CO₂ at EU level (EU-ETS).
-Companies will be eligible for an exemption of the CO₂-levy (which will decrease over time) on part of their emissions (dispensation rights and ETS-discount), so that they can change their operations in order to reduce their CO₂ emissions.
+Companies will be eligible for an exemption of the CO₂-levy (which will decrease over time) on part of their emissions (dispensation rights and ETS-discount) so that they can change their operations in order to reduce their CO₂ emissions.
 There are possibilities for using a surplus of dispensation rights for transfer purposes.

 CO₂ minimum price for industry

 The CO₂ minimum price has been set at the same amount as the minimum CO₂ price for electricity generation and will increase on a linear basis.
-The CO₂ minimum price is only applicable if the relevant EU ETS forward rate is lower than the CO₂ minimum price, which is not the case for 2023.
+The CO₂ minimum price is only applicable if the relevant EU ETS forward rate is lower than the CO₂ minimum price, which is not the case for 2024.

 Mining Act